oldjun/PyMyORM/README.md

     tablename = 't_user'
 ```

-by the default model's primary key is `id`, if your table's primary key isn't `id`, you can modify the model definition like this:
+by default model's primary key is `id`, if your table's primary key isn't `id`, you can adjust the model class's attributes like this:

 ```python
 from pymyorm.model import Model